 Knotel also offers Knotel Gather, basically a space for members to host guests in a coffee shop type environment.
 They also operate Experience by Knotel, a showroom in the NoHo district of NYC.
 They use Experience as basically a physical demo site for prospective clients.

-To find out more about how the KUBE platform is the management software of choice for the most successful shared spaces, please click the link below.
+To find out more about how the Yardi Kube platform is the management software of choice for the most successful shared spaces, please click the link below.